Analysis | No, there’s no substantive evidence that the Capitol riot was spurred by antifa

 - A vague reference to other evidence, probably the photos above.

 With all due respect to the gentleman from Alabama, none of that is evidence.
-It is all hearsay, and not even necessarily hearsay that bolster the point.
+It is all hearsay, and not even necessarily hearsay that bolsters the point.
 The identity of the congressman or -men providing those warnings to Brooks is not disclosed, but anyone familiar with recent events can probably identify some likely contenders.

-What we know about the crowd at the Capitol was that many if not most were wearing clothing or carrying flags which identified them as Trump supporters.
-We know that President Trump saw them as allies to the extent that he posted a video on Twitter in which he expressed “love” for them.
+What we know about the crowd at the Capitol was that many, if not most, were wearing clothing or carrying flags that identified them as Trump supporters.
+We know that President Trump viewed them as allies to the extent that he posted a video on Twitter in which he expressed “love” for them.
 We know, too, that there was some anti-antifa sentiment on display from the group.

-Even if it were the case that there were two demonstrated members of antifa mixed into the mob on Wednesday, it’s hard to see how that shifts responsibility for what occurred away from Trump’s supporters.
-It’s analogous to Trump’s claims two years ago that the presence of possible terrorists in immigrants arriving at the border with Mexico precipitated a crisis demanding the construction of a wall on the border.
+Even if it were the case that two demonstrated members of antifa were among the mob Wednesday, it’s hard to see how that shifts responsibility for what occurred away from Trump’s supporters.
+It’s analogous to Trump’s claims two years ago that the presence of possible terrorists in immigrants arriving at the U.S.-Mexico border precipitated a crisis demanding the construction of a wall.
 There was never robust evidence of any such threat, but it was nonetheless effective at casting immigrants to the United States in a more nefarious light.

 The best evidence for what motivated those who stormed the Capitol is their own presentation of their motivation.
 Multiple news reports have captured it directly: They were spurred by the false idea — spread by Trump, his allies and conservative media — that the election had been stolen.

-Note: Update: The Times removed the story, which can still be seen at the Internet Archive.